wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/wwl-power-bi/analytics-excel/includes/1-introduction.md

 ## Introduction
-To help your customers gain the full power of Excel and Power BI, you will need to provide some of them with technical training on how to use modern Excel analytics.
+To help your customers gain the full power of Excel and Power BI, you may need to provide some of them with technical training on how to use modern Excel analytics.

-This train-the-trainer course will prepare you to deliver the **Modern Excel Analyst in a day** instructor-led course.
-This course will take your customers on a journey in Excel to Power BI Desktop and then to Power BI Service, and will help alleviate their data analysis concerns and move your sales forward.
+This train-the-trainer course will prepare you to deliver all or some of the **Modern Excel Analyst in a day** instructor-led course.
+That course will take your customers on a journey from Excel to Power BI Desktop and then to Power BI Service.
+At the end you will have alleviated their data analysis concerns and move your sales forward.

-This course will give your customers a better understanding of advanced capabilities available in Excel, help them see what’s possible for modern Excel analysts, explore how Excel & Power BI are best used together, and how Excel & Power BI can be integrated in Microsoft Teams & SharePoint Online.
+Delivering this course will give your customers a better understanding of advanced capabilities available in Excel.
+It will help them see what’s possible for modern Excel analysts.
+They will explore how Excel & Power BI are best used together, and how Excel & Power BI can be integrated in Microsoft Teams & SharePoint Online.

-On completion of this Power BI train-the-trainer course, you will have the skills and knowledge to explain, and demonstrate how to:
+On completion of this Power BI train-the-trainer course, you will have the skills, knowledge, and resources to explain and demonstrate how to:
 - Setup Power Query & Power Pivot in Excel
 - Use Power Query & Power Pivot in Excel to improve efficiency, provide reusable seamless solutions and transform existing manual reporting into actionable insights
 - Understand how Excel maps into Power BI Desktop